DaTe Gulis

 To develop with OpenJDK, you must install both JRE and JDK.

-Debian, Ubuntu and other distributions using apt:
+Debian, Ubuntu and other distributions using apt (only has version 17 as of August 2024):

-$ sudo apt-get install openjdk-8-jre openjdk-8-jdk
+$ sudo apt-get install openjdk-17-jre openjdk-17-jdk

 macOS